Harriet Elizabeth Longridge née Fowle of Chute Lodge, Durrington, and Charlton (1852-1924)

 Emma

-Harriet Elizabeth Longridge née Fowle (Emma) was born in her family’s estate, Chute Lodge, in Durrington, Wiltshire, England, in 1852.
-She was the third out of five children.
-Her family had owned the estate for several generations.
-Her father was Thomas Everett Fowle, and her mother was Sarah Ann Harriet Fowle née Price.
+Harriet Elizabeth Longridge née Fowle (Emma) was the daughter of Thomas Everett Fowle and wife of Lt.
+Col. Theodore Longridge.
+Born in 1852, she was the eldest daughter of Thomas ans Sarah, some of the wealthiest people in Wiltshire, England.
 The Fowle's are related, through marriage, to the English author, Jane Austen.
 Jane's sister, Cassandra, was engaged to Thomas Fowle, one of her father's former pupils, before his tragic death at sea.

 Before their son Theodore (Tel) was born, they moved to Rawalpindi, Punjab, British India, as her husband was stationed there in the army.
 In 1893, she married Theodore Longridge in Bengal, Inida in which she was “taken away” or walked down the aisle with General Roberts (later Lord Roberts of Kandahar).
 Her husband's nephew, Lt.
 Col. James Atkinson Longridge, was also married in India at a similar time.